 Delving into the world of chemical bonds, we often encounter the term "ionic compound."
 But what does it truly mean?
 Simply put, an ionic compound is formed through the electrostatic attraction between oppositely charged ions.
 These ions, in turn, arise from the transfer of electrons between atoms.
 Typically, a metal atom donates electrons to a non-metal atom, creating a positively charged cation (the metal) and a negatively charged anion (the non-metal).
-The strong electrical force between these ions holds the compound together in a crystalline lattice structure.
+And the strong electrical force between these ions holds the compound together in a crystalline lattice structure.
 Sodium chloride (NaCl), or common table salt, is the quintessential example of an ionic compound.
 But does magnesium oxide fit this definition?
 Let's unravel the atomic-level interactions that define its structure and properties and definitively answer the question, is magnesium oxide an ionic compound?

 Main Subheading

 The chemical bond between magnesium and oxygen is the key to understanding whether magnesium oxide is an ionic compound.
+This electron transfer results in the formation of a magnesium ion (Mg²⁺) with a +2 charge and an oxide ion (O²⁻) with a -2 charge.
 When magnesium and oxygen react, magnesium, with its two valence electrons, readily donates these electrons to oxygen, which needs two electrons to complete its octet (the stable configuration of eight electrons in its outermost shell).
-This electron transfer results in the formation of a magnesium ion (Mg²⁺) with a +2 charge and an oxide ion (O²⁻) with a -2 charge.
 The electrostatic attraction between these oppositely charged ions is what holds the magnesium oxide compound together.

 Comprehensive Overview